 My Therapy Practice

-I’m a qualified therapeutic counsellor, registered and accredited with BACP, and I’ve been working with people suffering from emotional distress and mental illness since 2001…
+I’m a qualified therapeutic counsellor, registered and accredited with BACP & NCS, and I’ve been working with people suffering from emotional distress and mental illness since 2001…

-Within BACP I am a Registered and Accredited Member.
-The BACP Register is accredited by The Professional Standards Authority for Health and Social Care and sets the benchmark for the practice of counselling in the UK.
-To link through to the BACP Register pages click on my logo below;
+The registers of both these organisations are accredited by The Professional Standards Authority for Health and Social Care and this sets the benchmark for the practice of counselling in the UK.